JCSDA-internal/ioda-converters/src/ncar/obs2ioda/obs2ioda-v1/README.md

 * The output prefix (before _obs) is defined in define_mod.f90
 * The mapping of numeric report types to the named types is coded in define_mod.f90 through subroutines set_obtype_conv, set_name_satellite, set_name_sensor.
-* For gdas.satwnd.tHHz.YYYYMMDD.bufr, only GOES-16 and GOES-17 AMVs are converted for now.
+* For gdas.satwnd.tHHz.YYYYMMDD.bufr, only GOES-16/GOES-17, AVHRR (METOP/NOAA), VIIRS (NPP/NOAA) AMVs are converted.
+Other AMVs are available through PREPBUFR files.

 ## The current version is coded to match current GSI-processed diags as close as possible.
 * The ob errors of conventional observations are either extracted from the input prepbufr or from an external error table (if obs_errtable exists in the working directory).
 * The ob errors of AMSU-A/MHS radiances are coded in define_mod.f90.
 This should be changed in the future to read in from an external error table.
-* The ob errors of GOES-16/GOES-17 AMVs are from an external error table (obs_errtable).
+* The ob errors of satwnd-decoded AMVs are from an external error table (obs_errtable).
 * Subroutine filter_obs_conv applies some additional QC for conventional observations as in GSI's read_prepbufr.f90 for the global model and can be de-activated through ``-noqc`` command-line option.
 100 is added to the @PreQC value when the ob is flagged as not-use by filter_obs_conv.
 100 is chosen to make the original prepbufr quality marker easily readable.